Canadian Personal Finance Blog

-Than the day I bought it about nine years ago, which is not a bad investment.
+Is my house more valuable than the day I bought it about nine years ago?
+That is not a bad investment.
 I base this all on the wacky assessment notice that I got from MPAC .
-I don’t actually believe the evaluation as a real value that I would get if I sold my house (without taking into consideration all of the associated costs with selling a house), however it is an interesting number to start with.
+I don’t actually believe the evaluation is a fundamental value that I would get if I sold my house (without taking into consideration all of the associated costs with selling a home).
+However, it is an exciting number to start with.

 Does this mean I will be paying more property taxes?
-Given that my evaluation has gone up about 11% from the evaluation I had in 2005, I think my property taxes will not go up that much in reference to this evaluation, however, my guess is other charges from the City of Ottawa will increase my property taxes by a fair amount this coming year.
-My first property tax bill arrives some time in January.
+Given that my evaluation has gone up about 11% from the assessment I had in 2005, I think my property taxes will not go up that much in reference to this evaluation, however, my guess is other charges from the City of Ottawa will increase my property taxes by a fair amount this coming year.
+My first property tax bill arrives sometime in January.

 Percentage of Home Ownership